craftcms/docs/docs/commerce/4.x/upgrading.md

 Before you begin, make sure that:

 - you’ve reviewed the changes in Commerce 4 [in the changelog](https://github.com/craftcms/commerce/blob/main/CHANGELOG.md#400) and further down this page
+- you’re running the latest version of Commerce 3.4.x
 - you’ve made sure there are no deprecation warnings from Commerce 3 that need fixing
 - your **database and files are backed up** in case everything goes horribly wrong